Booting a Live ISO Image from Network

 The live system will be deployed once to the locally attached disk and

-If deployed there is also no need for the network anymore and the
+If deployed, there is no need for the network anymore, and the

 system could also boot standalone.